Mrsam100/localrepo/README.md

-#This us my initial days learning git
+#This is my initial days learning git